-A few months ago, I embarked on a “Solo Mom Weekend Vacation” up to Los Alamos, California (you can read more about my weekend trip to Los Alamos here) and I decided to make the extra drive up to Paso Robles one night to experience Bruce Munro’s Field of Light at Sensorio before it leaves in January 2020.
-Field of Light at Sensorio is essentially a walk-through art installation mimicking a superbloom of wildflowers, but at night, utilizing over 58,800 fiber optic stemmed solar-powered spheres!
-If you happen to be anywhere within driving distance near Paso Robles, California anytime before it is over in January of 2020, I highly recommend a visit!
+A few months ago, I embarked on a “Solo Mom Weekend Vacation” up to Los Alamos, California (you can read more about my weekend trip to Los Alamos here) and I decided to make the extra drive up to Paso Robles one night to experience Bruce Munro’s Field of Light.
+Field of Light at Sensorio is essentially a walk-through art installation mimicking a super bloom of wildflowers, but at night, utilizing over 58,800 fiber optic stemmed solar-powered spheres!
+If you happen to be anywhere within driving distance near Paso Robles, California anytime before it is over in June of 2021, I highly recommend a visit to check out the magical Field of Light art installation!

 If you go, I recommend arriving when they first open the gates so you’ll have time to grab some food, a glass of wine, and enjoy the live music while watching the sunset and the transition of the white orbs into a glowing field of colorful “flowers.”